nonmodernist/nonmodernist.github.io/.frontmatter/templates/garden-note.md

       description: The brief era of creative freedom before strict enforcement of the Production Code.
       moon_phase: waxing_crescent
 updated: 2025-05-01T16:35:06.757Z
-description: Explore the narrative structure of *Gold Diggers of 1933*, revealing its commentary on romance and economics during the Great Depression.
-preview: /golddiggers1933.png
 ---

 <span class="og">🎪</span> The pre-code, backstage, Depression-era musical *Gold Diggers of 1933* employs a fascinating *contrapposto* structure where the film's romance plot and the show-within-the-show travel in opposite directions.
 This creates a narrative in the shape of an X, with interesting implications for how we understand the film's commentary on economics during the Great Depression.